hansmellsgood/AWS-Cloud-Practitioner-Certification-Notes-CLF-C01/README.md

 - These location serve requests for CloudFront and Route53.<br>
 Request going to either of these services will be routed to the nearest edge location automatically.<br>
 - <b>S3 Transfer acceleration </b> traffic and API gateway endpoint traffic also use the AWS Edge Network.<br>
-- <b> This allows for low latency</b> no matter where the  end user is grographically located.
+- <b> This allows for low latency</b> no matter where the  end user is geographically located.
 ### 1.5.4 GovCloud (US)
 AWS GovCloud Region allow customers to host sensitive <b>Controlled Unclassified Information</b> and other types of regulated workloads.<br>
 GovClout Regions are only operated by employees who are US citizens.<br>